john-bell-xo/bills/Interim Manifesto.md

   * decomissioning costly, unreliable, and ecologically damaging legacy power generation facilities
   * switching to nuclear-based power
   * increasing funding for research into more affordable power generation solutions
+* ### Ensure Britain is connected by
+  * increasing the coverage of our public transportation system to make sure you can go anywhere for the cost of one fare
+  * encouraging the usage of ride-sharing platforms and decreasing regulations to increase availablity and decrease cost
+  * maintaining and expanding our highways to eliminate long commute times
+* ### Make our country more affordable by
+  * eliminating most car ownership taxes and fees so everyone can afford to own a car
+  * reducing carbon taxes so everyday goods are cheaper to manufacture and cheaper to buy
+  * significantly reducing income taxes, and making our current tax system more equitable
+* ### Make sure every one in our country has a roof to sleep under by
+  * Preserving rent control for existing renters
+  * Guaranteeing a mortgage interest rate for prospective homeowners
+  * Revamping our infastructure to lower utility costs
 * ### Keep our nation healthy by
   * promoting preventative health treatments to ensure no one dies from a preventable disease
   * increasing the funding for the NHS to ensure it can more effectively respond to infectious disease crises